 How to Get to Ras Sudr?

-Situated approximately 150 kilometers from Cairo, the easiest and cheapest way to get to Ras Sudr is by bus from Cairo, which takes approximately 3 hours.
+Situated approximately 150 kilometres from Cairo, the easiest and cheapest way to get to Ras Sudr is by bus from Cairo, which takes approximately 3 hours.
 The bus is operated by East Delta Travel and departs daily.

-You are about 4 hours drive northwest of Sharm El Sheikh, so another option is to hire a taxi from SHH, or take the East Delta Travel bus which takes around 4.5 hours, departing every 4.5 hours.
+You are about 4 hour’s drive northwest of Sharm El Sheikh, so another option is to hire a taxi from SHH, or take the East Delta Travel bus, which takes around 4.5 hours, departing every 4.5 hours.